-We note with particular concern, as the NDIS rolls out across Victoria, some new issues arising for people living in group homes.
-Specifically, some residents who require more intensive support are being issued by their accommodation services providers with notices to vacate.
+We note in particular the exacerbation of some of this accommodation-related abuse as a side-effect of the transition to the NDIS, as the NDIS rolls out across Victoria.
+Specifically, some residents of disability group homes, who require more intensive support than most, are continuing to be issued, by their accommodation services providers, with notices to vacate.
 Some of these clients have lived in their house for many years and it is effectively their home.
 Behind this concerning trend seems to be a calculation by the service providers that, under the new NDIS scheme, they will not receive sufficient funding to support those residents who require more intensive support.
-This year Villamanta has represented several clients in relation to these notices to vacate, and will continue to do so, particularly as the ongoing reality is that there is still a huge shortfall in housing accommodation stock and appropriate services, which means that there is nowhere else for these residents to go.
+Again this year Villamanta has represented several clients in relation to these notices to vacate, and will continue to do so, particularly as the ongoing reality is that there is still a huge shortfall in housing accommodation stock and appropriate services, which means that there is nowhere else for these residents to go.
+Appallingly, some people with an intellectual disability, or other significant cognitive impairment, are currently being held in prison or in mental health facilities because there is no appropriate, and appropriately staffed, accommodation available for them.
+This is a flagrant breach of their Human Rights.
+There urgently need to be provided high quality "last resort" disability service providers and also disability accommodation providers, and so far these have not eventuated.

-We also continue to work for people who have an intellectual disability and who are involved in the criminal justice system.
+Villamanta also continues to work for people who have an intellectual disability and who are involved in the criminal justice system.
 Our publication People who have an Intellectual Disability and the Criminal Justice System, a guide for people working in the criminal justice system with clients who have an intellectual disability, continues to be in demand, as does our joint-publication People with acquired brain injury and the Victorian justice system: Rights and resources, produced to assist people who are involved in the justice system who have an ABI (acquired brain injury).

-This year we continued to observe and assist our clients to learn about, understand and use the complaints and monitoring systems set up under the Victorian Disability Act 2006.
+We have continued to observe and assist our clients to learn about, understand and use the complaints and monitoring systems set up under the Victorian Disability Act 2006.
 We will continue to monitor and critique the effects of this Act and its systems, particularly in relation to people who have an intellectual disability.

-We will also monitor the use of the Disability Services Commissioner (DSC) as the complaints body for National Disability Insurance Scheme (NDIS) participants who have issues with service providers, and observe the use of additional powers given to the DSC by recent amendments to the Act.
+We will also monitor the use of the Disability Services Commissioner (DSC) as the complaints body for Victorian National Disability Insurance Scheme (NDIS) participants who have issues with service providers, and observe the use of additional powers given to the DSC by recent amendments to the Act, and then monitor the implementation of the new federal complaints system as it emerges.
+We particularly note the recent Victorian legislative changes that have moved the tenancy sections of the Disability Act into the Tenancy legislation, and will closely observe how these changes affect our clients.

-The progressive roll-out of the National Disability Insurance Scheme (NDIS) throughout Victoria is a growing area of immense interest to many of our clients.
-Villamanta has been closely observing, with many others, the development of the scheme, and assisting people to learn about and to navigate the new system.
-We continue to work together with other disability advocacy and legal service provider colleagues - particularly through VicDAN (Vic Disability Advocacy Network) (formerly the Barwon Disability Advocacy Network (BDAN)) - to critique the scheme and transitions, and work out ways of coping with the associated increase in demand for advocacy assistance.
+The progressive roll-out of the National Disability Insurance Scheme (NDIS) throughout Victoria continues to affect many of our clients.
+We continue to closely observe the development of the scheme, and assist people to learn about and to navigate the new system.
+We continue to work together with other disability advocacy and legal service provider colleagues - particularly through VicDAN (Vic Disability Advocacy Network) - to critique the scheme and transitions, effectively communicate with NDIA staff, and work out ways of coping with the associated increase in demand for advocacy assistance.